maitag/peote-playground/net/chat/README.md

 - wordwrapping in clientViews chat-output textpage
 - servercheck that new nickname not already exists -> have to call a client remote function into this case
 - copy paste and other keyboard events for the chat-output textpage
+- glitch: chat output page scrolls back if there something is "selected" ?
 - give the username into chat-output a more fresh green color
 - ctrl-a to select all into input-textline have a glitch (thx to logo to find!)
 - automatic input focus if chat starts